Explanation of Benefits

 To request an exception, the provider must complete the Formulary Exception Form and return to Sanford Health Plan.
 The request will be reviewed and the member and provider will be notified of the determination by mail.

 Like some services, certain medications must also be pre-approved (preauthorized).
 To receive pre-approval, providers must submit a letter of medical necessity and supporting medical information.
-For a list of medications that are covered or those that require pre-approval, click here for a list of medications that require preauthorization, or log into your member portal or provider portal to view the formulary.
+For a list of medications that are covered or those that require pre-approval, view our list of medications that require preauthorization, or log into your member portal or provider portal to view the formulary.